 During the 2021-2022 school year, District funding generally returned to ADA-based funding.
 Pursuant to Texas Education Code, §25.081(b), the State Commissioner of Education approved a reduction in the minimum number of required minutes of operation for all school districts during the first through fourth six-week attendance reporting periods of the 2021-2022 school year.
 This adjustment ensured stabilized percentage attendance rates comparable to a more typical school year, rather than the low percentage attendance rates caused by the ongoing COVID-19 pandemic.
 This was a one-time adjustment for 2021-2022 school year offered solely for funding purposes.
+The funding adjustment did not relieve districts from the statutory operational minutes requirement to operate schools and make schools available for students to attend in person.
+This adjustment did not hold a district harmless for losses of ADA due to enrollment declines.
 The District benefited by approximately \$2 million in ADA funding from the reduction in the required minutes of operation.
 The return to funding based on actual attendance as districts transition back from Pandemic operations may have a negative impact on revenues available to districts for operations and maintenance.

-In 2020 and 2021, Congress passed three stimulus bills, the Elementary and Secondary Emergency Education Relief Fund ("ESSER II"), the Elementary and Secondary School Emergency Relief Fund ("ESSER II") and the American Rescue Plan Elementary and Secondary School Emergency Relief Fund ("ESSER III"), that provided funding focused on school districts reopening and operating safely, as well as, addressing the impact of the coronavirus pandemic on students.
+In 2020 and 2021, Congress passed three stimulus bills, the Elementary and Secondary Emergency Education Relief Fund ("ESSER I"), the Elementary and Secondary School Emergency Relief Fund ("ESSER II") and the American Rescue Plan Elementary and Secondary School Emergency Relief Fund ("ESSER III"), that provided funding focused on school districts reopening and operating safely, as well as, addressing the impact of the coronavirus pandemic on students.
 The District was allocated ESSER I funding in the amount of \$983,086, ESSER II funding in the amount of \$4,399,198, and ESSER III funding in the amount of \$9,883,165.
-See "APPENDIX A - GENERAL INFORMATION REGARDING THE DISTRICT - Table 12 - GENERAL FUND REVENUES AND EXPENDITURES HISTORY" for a discussion of the impact of ESSER funding on the District's General Fund balance.